 Optional references:

 Steve Marschner and Peter Shirley, "Fundamentals of Computer Graphics", 3rd or later edition.
-(Recommended as "Reading" of each lecture)
+(Recommended as "Reading" of each lecture.
+Electronic version of the 5th edition is available via UCSB library.)

 We'll use Canvas for submission, grading and discussion!